AP FACT CHECK: Testing 'czar' rebuts Trump; vet care hyped - KVIA

 Under the temporary restrictions, the VA is reviewing referrals for nonemergency care “on a case-by-case basis for immediate clinical need and with regard to the safety of the veteran when being seen in-person, regardless of wait time or drive time eligibility,” said VA spokeswoman Christina Noel.

-Republican lawmakers and conservatives such as Fox News host Pete Hegseth, a close ally of Trump’s who was considered for the VA secretary job in 2018, have argued that Trump’s signature program has been rendered ineffective during the coronavirus outbreak — not shined as a model of care.
+Republican lawmakers and conservatives such as Fox News host Pete Hegseth, a close ally of Trump’s who was considered for the VA secretary job in 2018, have argued that his signature program has been rendered ineffective during the coronavirus outbreak — not excelled as a model of care.

 “This is a time when the VA should do everything possible to expand health care choices for veterans, not arbitrarily restrict them,” said Nate Anderson, executive director of the conservative Concerned Veterans for America.